 The process will be slightly different depending on whether you’re using a loft conversion kit or bed risers:

-- With a conversion kit, the leg extensions are supposed to fit your dorm bed precisely.
+• With a conversion kit, the leg extensions will fit your dorm bed precisely.

-- Bed risers sold online are marketed as “universal”.
-That is, created to fit a broad range of beds and comes with securing screws that you need to tighten.
+• Bed risers sold online are typically marketed as “universal”.
+They will come with securing screws that you need to tighten.

-Either way, the overall process is the same: you must make your bed frame legs longer with your extensions.
+Either way, the overall process is the same: you just add the risers or extra legs to the original legs.

 With a lofting kit, you will need to tighten the peg.
 And if you use standard bed risers, you’ll need to fasten the tightening screws until the leg extension is securely attached to the bed.